How Long Do Golden Retrievers Live?

 While there's no way to trick biology and genetics diseases, you can make sure that your dog's health and vitality are at the highest level.
 One of the ways to do it is by providing it with a healthy diet.
 It's the same as with humans - if someone eats in a very unhealthy way, the chances are that they won't live as long as those who watch what they eat.

 Before you give your dog any food, make sure that you do extensive research about whether it's actually a good choice.
 Remember that no dog food is created equal.

 No matter if your dog is a Golden Retriever, a Labrador, a French Bulldog, or another breed, it needs exercise to live a long and happy life.
 Even if it's just taking long walks, exercising helps your dog keep a healthy weight, which in turn protects them from diseases associated with being overweight, such as diabetes type, heart and respiratory disease, or kidney disease.

 There are multiple reasons why taking your doggy companion to the vet on a regular basis is crucial.
-First of all, they might be able to catch any diseases or health issues in the early stages before they develop and cause some real damage.
+First of all, they might be able to catch any diseases or health conditions in the early stages before they develop and cause some real damage.
 As they get older it is even more important to have regular checks.
 Also, the vet will make sure that your Golden Retriever is up to date with all needed vaccinations.
 Conditions such as hip and elbow dysplasia, cancer, and many other conditions are manageable the earlier they are caught.